Place Order

 msgString"Success" on success, or an error message explaining why the order was rejected.

 > clientOrderIdStringEchoed from the request.
-Empty if clientOrderId was not provided.
+Present on success only.